LeandroSantosP/courseCheckout/README.md

 This project is an API built using **Java, Java Spring, jpa, PostgresSQL as the database, RabbitMq, Junit For Testing.**

-The API was development by me to practice asynchronous communication between microservices using RabbitMq ("In this case i create the whole application in the same code base but the BoundContext of each application is separated within courseapi/application/usecases").
+The API simutale the sale and maneger of course. and was development by me to practice asynchronous communication between microservices using RabbitMq ("In this case i create the whole application in the same code base but the BoundContext of each application is separated within courseapi/application/usecases").

 ![GitHub Logo](./assets/CourseImg.png)